Laurie Strode: Films

+Continuity A (1978–95)

 Laurie Strode first appears in the original Halloween (1978).
 The 17-year-old Laurie (Curtis) is a high school student who has plans to babysit Tommy Doyle (Brian Andrews) on Halloween night, 1978.
-However, throughout the day, she keeps seeing a mysterious masked man watching her wherever she goes; unbeknownst to her, he is Michael Myers (Nick Castle), an escaped mental patient who murdered his sister, Judith Myers (Sandy Johnson), 15 years before and has begun stalking her.
+However, throughout the day, she keeps seeing a mysterious masked man watching her wherever she goes; unbeknownst to her, he is Michael Myers (Nick Castle), an escaped mental patient who murdered his sister, Judith Myers (Sandy Johnson), fifteen years before and has begun stalking her.
 Laurie notices Michael watching her and becomes increasingly worried, though her best friends Annie (Nancy Loomis) and Lynda (P. J. Soles) brush off her concerns.
 As Laurie babysits Tommy, Myers kills Annie and Lynda in the house across the street.
 Growing concerned when they fail to call her, Laurie goes to investigate and sees their corpses laid out for her to find, before being attacked by Michael.
 Barely escaping, Laurie races back to the Doyle house.
 Michael follows, but Laurie manages to fend him off long enough for Tommy and Lindsey to escape.
 Laurie is saved by Dr. Sam Loomis (Donald Pleasence), Michael's psychiatrist, who shoots him off the balcony; when Loomis goes to check Michael's body, he finds it missing.
 An unsurprised Loomis stares off into the night, while Laurie begins sobbing in terror.